info@remote-monitoring.co.uk

 Yes!
 It is possible to change your monitoring company, but you will be restricted as to when you can do this based on your current contract.
 Some contracts may be year-long and require a notice period before existing or switching to a new monitoring company.

-Changing your monitoring company should be a simple process.
+Changing your monitoring company should be a simple process, provided you follow the correct procedures to ensure continuous protection of your assets.
 Follow the below steps to change your monitoring company.

-- Inform your current monitoring company that you wish to end your contract with them.
+3. Inform your current monitoring company that you wish to end your contract with them, respecting the required notice period.

-- Talk to a new supplier and choose the contract you would like to start.
+4. Talk to a new supplier and choose the contract you would like to start.
+Ask them about their full range of services, like remote patrol capabilities, to ensure you are getting the most value.

 Your contract will then enter a ‘contract takeover phase’.
 This is where the old and new monitoring company will communicate and work together to transfer your contract over with as little disruption to your monitoring service as possible.